 • Treatment aims at relieving the symptoms.Prevention of Darier's Disease

-• Softening creams are used to counteract the thickening of horny layer.
+• Softening creams are used to counteract the thickening of the horny layer.

-• Oral retinoids are used to normalize the keratinisation process.
-But restricted use of retinoid is recommended as it has side effects.
+• Oral retinoids are used to normalise the keratinization process.
+But the restricted use of retinoid is recommended as it has side effects.
 It is strictly avoided in pregnant women as it can cause birth defects.

 • Surgery may be required in case of obstruction of salivary glands.

-• In case of skin infection antibacterial treatment is required.
+• In the case of skin infection, antibacterial treatment is required.
 In herpes virus infection antiviral agents are used.

 • Avoid exposure to direct sunlight.Differential diagnosis of Darier's Disease